jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 Map.addLayer(s1_image_clip, visualisation_params, 'Sentinel-1 RGB', true)
 ```
 > ___
-> ### Question
-> __Question 3.1h:__ What differences do you see in the VV-VH backscatter ratio band compared to the single VV and VH bands and which classes are visually good to separate?
+> #### *Question E.1-7: What differences do you see in the VV-VH backscatter ratio band compared to the single VV and VH bands and which classes are visually good to separate?
 >
-> __Question 3.1i:__ Which colours represent the five main land cover classes in the RGB?
+> #### *Question E.1-8: Which colours represent the five main land cover classes in the RGB?
 >
->__Question 3.1j:__ Why does water (W) appear black in the RGB?
+> #### *Question E.1-9: Why does water (W) appear black in the RGB?
 What happens to the radar wave when interacting with a flat (non-rough) water surface?
 It is helpful to make a sketch including the side-looking radar.
 >
->__Question 3.1k:__ Why are plantations much greener in the RGB than regular forest?
+> #### *Question E.1-10: Why are plantations much greener in the RGB than regular forest?
 > ___

-## Analysing and describing class specific backscatter characteristics
-Analysing and describing the SAR backscatter is fundamental to build the link between the observed SAR backscatter values and the objects on the ground (trees, river ...).
-This will assist to answer the following type of questions: How did the differently polarised radar (VV vs. VH) waves interact with the objects on the ground to result in the observed VV and VH backscatter values?
-Which scatter mechanisms (surface, volume and/or double bounce scattering) did cause for example high VH values over forest?
-First, the backscatter characteristics of the five main classes are to be analysed and described: forest (F), non-forest (NF), plantation (P), built-up (B) and water (W).
-This is to be done individually for VV, VH and “VVVH backscatter ratio”.